ardisyahputra12/startup-campus-backend/Assignments/Assignment6/README.md

 ## Grading

-Your grade will be mainly deducd by the amount of test cases you manage to pass across the whole problem sets.
+Your grade will be mainly deduced by the amount of test cases you manage to pass across the whole problem sets and you mentor should be able to pull your docker image using `docker pull`.
 See Testing on how to check your live grades.

 Mentors will also check your codes (in the Merge Request) to ensure no cheating attempts is performed.